He tāone e hāngai ana ki te anamata

 • moving some bus stops so there is better spacing between stops

-• bike lanes and parking changes/removal on the uphill sections of Rintoul Street (retaining parking for Newtown Medical Centre including the mobility park) and Adelaide Road (between The Parade and Berhampore shops)
+• bike lanes and parking removal on the uphill sections of Rintoul Street (mobility park retained for Newtown Medical Centre) and Adelaide Road (between The Parade and Berhampore shops)

-• bike lanes and parking changes/removal on both sides of Luxford Street and the northern end of The Parade (with new speed humps at Dee Street roundabout)
+• bike lanes and parking removal on both sides of Luxford Street and the northern end of The Parade (with new speed humps at Dee Street roundabout)

-• bike lanes and parking changes/removal on Riddiford Street between Mein Street and Rintoul Street to connect with the existing lanes
+• bike lanes and parking removal on Riddiford Street between Mein Street and Rintoul Street to connect with the existing lanes

 • a new off-street paved parking area on Dover Street

-• new bike parking for cargo bikes at Wakefield Park
+• new bike parking for cargo bikes and an upgrade of the upper car park at Wakefield Park

 • slower speeds (we are applying to the NZ Transport Agency Waka Kotahi to extend the 30km/h speed zone along the whole route, from Dee Street to Riddiford Street).